Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Main results

+The proof of Theorem~\ref{theorem_lowerbound} is deferred to Appendix~\ref{appendix_lowerbound}.
+We emphasize that even though the proof of the lower bound follows some common ideas behind the proofs of most minimax lower bounds in bandit algorithms for various purposes, its value does not lie in its technical novelty, but rather that the result is {\em tight} vis-\`a-vis the upper bound we have derived based on the OD-LinBAI algorithm.
+The usual strategy, which is the strategy we adopt here, is to construct and analyze specific hard instances.
+In particular, we leverage the instances in \citet{carpentier2016tight} for standard multi-armed bandits to construct hard linear bandit instances for any arbitrary $K$ and $d$.
+We discuss the tightness of the lower bound in the following.

-Comparing the lower bounds (\ref{equation_lower_1}) and (\ref{equation_lower_2}) in two different settings, we show that the agent has to pay a price of $\log_2 d$ in the absence of the knowledge about the problem complexity.
-Finding a best arm identification algorithm that matching the lower bound (\ref{equation_lower_1}) remains an open problem since the upper bound of BayesGap (\ref{equation_upper_BayesGap}) involves $H_1$ but not $H_{1, \mathrm{lin}}$.
+Theorem~\ref{theorem_lowerbound} first shows that for any best arm identification algorithm $\Pi$, even with the knowledge of an upper bound $h$ on the hardness quantity $H_{1, \mathrm{lin}}$, there exists a linear bandit instance such that the error probability is at least Furthermore, for any best arm identification algorithm $\Pi$, without the knowledge of an upper bound $h$ on the hardness quantity $H_{1, \mathrm{lin}}$, there exists a linear bandit instance $\nu$ such that the error probability is at least Comparing the lower bounds (\ref{equation_lower_1}) and (\ref{equation_lower_2}) in two different settings, we show that the agent has to pay a price of $\log_2 d$ in the absence of the knowledge about the problem complexity.
+Finding a best arm identification algorithm that matches the lower bound (\ref{equation_lower_1}) remains an open problem since the upper bound of BayesGap (\ref{equation_upper_BayesGap}) involves $H_1$ but not $H_{1, \mathrm{lin}}$.
 However, notice that the knowledge about the complexity quantity which is required for BayesGap is usually unavailable in real-life applications.

 Now we compare the upper bound on the error probability of OD-LinBAI in (\ref{equation_upper_OD}) with the lower bound (\ref{equation_lower_2}).
 Table~\ref{table_H} shows that $H_{1, \mathrm{lin}} \ge H_{2, \mathrm{lin}}$ always holds.
-Therefore, the upper bound (\ref{equation_upper_OD}) is not larger than the lower bound (\ref{equation_lower_2}) order-wise in the exponent.
-However, the upper bound holds for {\em all} instances, while the lower bound is a minimax result which holds for {\em specific} instances.
-This shows OD-LinBAI (Algorithm~\ref{algo1}) is \emph{minimax optimal} up to multiplicative factors in the exponent.
-At the same time, since an upper bound can never be smaller than a lower bound, we know that the hard instances for the problem of best arm identification in linear bandits in the fixed-budget setting are those whose $H_{1, \mathrm{lin}}$ and $H_{2, \mathrm{lin}}$ are of the same order.
+Therefore, the upper bound in~(\ref{equation_upper_OD}) is not larger than the lower bound in~(\ref{equation_lower_2}) in the exponent up to absolute constants.
+This shows OD-LinBAI (Algorithm~\ref{algo1}) is \emph{minimax optimal} up to multiplicative factors in the exponent and the upper bound cannot be improved in an order-wise sense in the exponent in general.
+At the same time, note that the upper bound holds for {\em all} instances while the lower bound is a minimax result which holds for {\em specific} instances.
+Since an upper bound can never be smaller than a lower bound, we know that the difficult instances for the problem of best arm identification in linear bandits in the fixed-budget setting are those whose $H_{1, \mathrm{lin}}$ and $H_{2, \mathrm{lin}}$ are of the same order.